HydroSysPotsdam/Forester/.github/ISSUE_TEMPLATE/bug-report.md

 name: Bug Report
 about: Report bugs to help us improve Forester.
 You work is valued tremendously!
 title: ''
-labels: bug
+labels: bug, feature-request
 assignees: ''

 ---

-_For bugs that prevent you from using Forester, please add [SEVERE] in front of the title!_
+Sadly, non-contributors can not add labels to issues. _For bugs that prevent you from using Forester, please therefore add [SEVERE] in front of the title!_

 **Describe the bug**
 A clear and concise description of what the bug is.